orthanc-mirrors/orthanc-book/Sphinx/source/users/support.rst

   <https://dicom.offis.de/dcmtk.php.en>`__, `dicom3tools
   <https://www.dclunie.com/dicom3tools.html>`__, `dcm4che command-line
   tools <https://www.dcm4che.org/>`__, or Python scripts.
+* In the case of DICOM networking problems, the logs from the remote modality.
 * If applicable, a screenshot is worth a thousands word.
 * If you report a crash, if applicable, a :ref:`core file <crash>`.